 12. Development Timeline

-A project of this scope requires 4–9 months of active development, depending on agency size, team composition, and content readiness.
-The timeline breaks down as follows:
+A platform of this scope requires 4–9 months of active development, depending on team size, agency capacity, and content readiness.
+The timeline phases as follows:

 1